 Brian Roberts, Dean of Instruction – Insightful Minds

 Brian Roberts has dedicated the last 29 years to students receiving special education services, as both a classroom teacher and instructional coach.
 He holds a master’s degree in education from Kent State University and has numerous years of experience as a trainer and mentor for teachers.
 He believes that students of all abilities are able to thrive when a safe, comfortable learning environment is established.

 Anthony Liber has worked in the field of education for more than 25 years.
 He began his professional career in New England, where he received specialized training in applied behavior analysis.
-During his career, Anthony has worked as a consultant, teacher, and school administrator in programs that educate and treat students with autism and severe behavior disorders.
+During his career, Anthony has worked as a consultant, teacher, and school administrator in programs that educate students with Autism.
 Anthony enjoys the relationships that he has formed with students, families, and colleagues.